naninasm/Finding-Highlight-Images-In-Your-Albums-From-Benchmark-To-MLLM/README.md

 Finding Highlight Images In Your Albums: From Benchmark To MLLM

 ## Implementation
 This project is built based on the **[LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory)** framework.
-We leverage its efficient fine-tuning pipeline to achieve emotional-aware generation and aesthetic scoring.
+We leverage its efficient fine-tuning pipeline to achieve highlight scoring.

 ## Model Weights (LoRA)
 We provide the model training weights based on the PEC dataset, which are hosted on Hugging Face: